machdyne/zeitlos/docs/networking.md

 (`sw/apps/wm`) established for graphics -- see `docs/window_manager.md`
 if that precedent isn't already familiar.

+A second hardware backend now exists alongside it: an in-fabric RMII Ethernet MAC (`rtl/ethmac_rmii.v`) for `mozart_ml1`, which has an RMII PHY (LAN8720A) but no SPI Ethernet PMOD.
+See "Second backend: RMII (mozart_ml1)" below -- everything above `eth.c` (ARP/IP/UDP/TFTP) is identical either way; only the driver underneath it differs, and which one gets built in is a compile-time choice, not a runtime one.

-**Current status: ARP + ICMP echo (ping) + TFTP client, all confirmed working on real hardware.** Hardware bring-up (SPI link + raw frame TX/RX), ARP/ICMP, and TFTP (both GET and PUT, streaming, no file size limit) have all been confirmed against real hardware and a real TFTP server -- see "Confirmed working" sections below.
+**Current status: ARP + ICMP echo (ping) + TFTP client, all confirmed working on real hardware over the ENC28J60 backend.** Hardware bring-up (SPI link + raw frame TX/RX), ARP/ICMP, and TFTP (both GET and PUT, streaming, no file size limit) have all been confirmed against real hardware and a real TFTP server -- see "Confirmed working" sections below. **The RMII backend has NOT yet been tried on real hardware** -- see its own section for what has and hasn't been verified.

 See `docs/app_runtime.md` for `maskirq()` (used throughout `enc28j60.c` to protect SPI bit-bang transactions from interrupt